-We have reported on several innovations, new processes, subsidies and business strategies all aimed at reversing global warming or at least capping temperature rise at 1.5° – 2°C compared to the pre-industrial age.
+We have reported on several innovations, new processes, subsidies and business strategies all aimed at reversing global warming, stopping climate change or at least capping temperature rise at 1.5° – 2°C compared to the pre-industrial age.

 However, what we see is that even under the most optimistic scenarios, humankind is only meeting roughly three-quarters of energy demand growth through renewable energy.
 Hence, the math does not add up, and we remain heavily dependent on fossil energy sources to satisfy global energy hunger.